 Hiking

 Hiking is a popular activity at Greenwood Furnace.
-Plenty of trails wind through the State Park grounds, and then connect to others continuing on for hundreds of miles.
+Plenty of trails travel through the State Park grounds and then connect to others continuing for hundreds of miles.

-Both short, family friendly day hikes and multi-night backpacking trips can begin here.
+Both short, family-friendly day hikes and multi-night backpacking trips can begin in Greenwood Furnace.

 For something a little more adventurous, begin at the trailhead parking lot across the road from the park offices.
-You’ll see the Standing Stone Trail, where you will begin the hike.
+This is where you will start your Standing Stone Trail hike.

 We recommend doing it in reverse and would go as follows.

-After just a short distance on the Standing Stone Trail, you’ll want to take the Monsell Trail up the hill, winding through some, at times, thick forests.
-There is some signage about the flora and fauna of the area along the way.
+After just a short distance on the Standing Stone Trail, you’ll want to take the Monsell Trail up the hill, winding through some thick forests.
+There is signage teaching you about the flora and fauna of the area along the way.

 Continue on this trail until it intersects with the Lorence Trail, which you will take to the left.